Outstanding Balance Meaning [US Credit Basics]

 Does an Outstanding Balance Affect a Business Loan?

-Yes, outstanding balance does affect a business loan when the required payments are not made in accordance with the repayment schedule.
-That said, when referring to longer term financing, like a business loan for capital expenditures, it is common to have an outstanding balance for a long period of time.
+Yes, an outstanding balance does affect a business loan when the required payments are not made in accordance with the repayment schedule.
+That said, when referring to longer-term financing, like a business loan for capital expenditures, it is common to have an outstanding balance for a long period of time.

 Frequently Asked Questions